zeropointnothing/radio/README.md

 *synthLength* is designed to be as easy as possible to set up, use, and monitor.

+***synthLength is a proof-of-concept program/protocol.
+Thus, do not expect anything to be complete or function 100% properly.
+Issues created on GitHub may or may not be worked on by the developer.***

 ## Terms and Their Meanings

 **Consumer**: The server-side representation of an active listener, or audio *consumer.*